MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-desktop.md

 - Pin the ribbon before you begin playback to avoid issues that may occur if the ribbon is set to auto-hide during playback.
 - Do not select items by clicking and dragging.
 For example, don't use shift-click to select cells in Microsoft Excel and don't select text in Microsoft Word or Microsoft PowerPoint by dragging the mouse.
-- Some elements may not work correctly in UI flows for Microsoft Word and Microsoft PowerPoint Desktop applications.
+- Some elements may not work correctly in desktop flows for Microsoft Word and Microsoft PowerPoint Desktop applications.
 For instance, options on the **File** menu such as starting from blank, or right clicking controls like adding a paragraph in Microsoft Word or changing the layout of slides in Microsoft PowerPoint may not work.

 ## Next steps

-- Learn how to [trigger the UI flow](run-desktop-flow.md) you just created.
+- Learn how to [trigger the desktop flow](run-desktop-flow.md) you just created.

-- If you want to do more with UI flows, you can also create UI flows with [input and output](inputs-outputs-web.md) parameters.
+- If you want to do more with desktop flows, you can also create desktop flows with [input and output](inputs-outputs-web.md) parameters.